jayson-lennon/ztm-rust/README.md

 # About
 This repository is part of the Rust programming language course available at [zerotomastery.io](https://zerotomastery.io/).
+This repository, along with the lecture slides for this course, is available as a zip package [here](https://cdn.jayson.info/ztm/zerotomastery.io-rust.zip).

 ## Activities
 To work on activities, open up your editor/IDE to the `activities` directory.
 The activities can can be ran by executing `cargo run --bin a1` in your terminal, where `a1` is the name of the activity file you are working on.